tailleferq/Semi-supervised-sentiment-analysis-of-tweets/README.md

 You also need to download the stopword corpus for nltk too, using this command :

-python -c "import nltk; nltk.download('stopwords')
+python -c "import nltk; nltk.download('stopwords')"

 HOW TO RUN THE PROGRAM